ahmadiehsan/personal_docs/docs/ai/llm/chain_types/react.md

 === "ReWOO"

-    ReWOO’s ability to plan and reason without direct observation makes it suitable for complex planning and decision-making tasks:
+    ReWOO's ability to plan and reason without direct observation makes it suitable for complex planning and decision-making tasks:

     - **Strategic Planning**: As mentioned, ReWOO can generate strategic plans based on hypothetical situations, goals, and constraints
     - **Scenario Analysis**: ReWOO can explore multiple potential outcomes of a given scenario, considering various factors and uncertainties